hdlguy/iir_filter/README.md

 # hls_iir_filter

 ## Overview

-This project implements an IIR digital filter as a cascade of second order sections using Vivado HLS and C++.
+This project implements an IIR digital filter in FPGA logic as a cascade of second order sections using Octave, Vivado HLS and C++.

 ## Files